 They also have a DOC certified version of a Margherita on their menu, which would hopefully guarantee higher-quality ingredients.

 The atmosphere was slightly marred by a girl’s soccer team gathering that was taking place nearby, but if I zenned that out of my mind, I could imagine it being a decent atmosphere for a pizza place.
 It fell somewhere in the middle.

 Here we are at the last location.
-Like Tutta Bella, Via Tribunali also has a DOC version of the Margherita and it falls directly in line with the principles laid out on our rubric, so we were expecting great things here.
+Like Tutta Bella, Via Tribunali also has a DOC version of the Margherita, so we were expecting great things here.

-The clear winner of the Great Seattle Pizza Quest – Margherita Style is Via Tribunali, by a landslide.
-Second place goes to Tutta Bella.
-Third goes to Delancey.
-Fourth goes to Veraci.
+The clear winner for the best pizza in Seattle is Via Tribunali.
+Second place goes to Veraci Pizza for their pepperoni, then to Tutta Bella.
+Fourth goes to Delancey.
 Fifth goes to Flying Squirrel.
 And last place goes to Ballard Pizza Company.

 If you’re in Seattle and looking for great food, don’t miss our top 12 best restaurants in Seattle list.

 Be Prepared For Travel

 Planning is the most important part of any successful trip.
 Do it the easy way:

 Laura Lynch, creator and writer of Savored Journeys, is an avid world traveler, certified wine expert, and international food specialist.
 She has written about travel and food for over 20 years and has visited over 75 countries.
 Her work has been published in numerous guidebooks, websites, and magazines.